← Universal methodology

 Resolver capacity alert agent

-Cross-references the current open ticket load per resolver group against the capacity thresholds defined in Stage 2.
+Cross-references the current open ticket load per resolver group against the defined capacity thresholds.
 When a group approaches overload — defined ticket volume or age profile — it fires a structured alert to the service desk manager with: which group, how many tickets, average age, and the blueprint-defined response options.
 The manager decides; the agent monitors and reports.